Research Programs

 Research program:

-This research aims to understand the professional world in relation to disability, focusing in particular on the influence of qualification levels and types of disability on access to employment.
-It is part of the policies promoting access to higher education for young people and the professional integration of "disabled workers," reinforced by the French law of 2005 and the entire European legislative framework.
-There is strong social demand for accurate data on the effectiveness of the compensation systems offered and on equal opportunities in access to employment for people with disabilities.
-This project is part of this dynamic.
-It should be noted that the only national survey available dates back to 1999 (Palauqui, Lebas, 1999).
+This research aims to examine the professional world in relation to disability, focusing in particular on how educational attainment and the nature of disabilities influence access to employment.
+It is part of the broader policy framework aimed at ensuring young people’s access to higher education and the professional integration of “workers with disabilities,” as reinforced by the 2005 French law and the broader European legislative framework.
+There is strong public demand for precise data on the effectiveness of proposed compensation systems and on equal opportunities in employment access for people with disabilities.
+This project is part of this effort.
+It should be noted that the only available national survey dates back to 1999 (Palauqui, Lebas, 1999).

-Over this period, three research projects were funded (IRESP, 2008; MIRE-DRESS 2010-2012; AGEFIPH 2012-2014, currently underway).
-During these projects, we reviewed the available knowledge and proposed areas of focus (Le Roux, Marcellini, 2011), conducted a secondary analysis of the GENERATION 2004 survey (Céreq, 2008), and developed a questionnaire and survey protocol that was tested with AEHs at Montpellier 1 University and improved through a wave of in-depth interviews (n=25).
-This enabled recommendations to be made to decision-makers regarding the inclusion of this population in future general population surveys.
+Over this period, three research projects were funded (IRESP, 2008; MIRE-DRESS 2010–2012; AGEFIPH 2012–2014, currently underway).
+During these projects, we conducted a review of the available literature and proposed areas of focus (Le Roux, Marcellini, 2011), conducted a secondary analysis of the GENERATION 2004 survey (Céreq, 2008), and developed a questionnaire and survey protocol that was tested among AEH students at the University of Montpellier 1 and refined through a wave of in-depth interviews (n=25).
+This enabled the formulation of recommendations submitted to policymakers regarding the inclusion of this population in future general population surveys.

-A national survey of students who have benefited from accommodations due to a disability or health issue is currently being funded by AGEFIPH.
-Thanks to multiple partnerships with university support services for students with disabilities, the aim is to collect detailed information on multiple aspects of individual trajectories (disabilities and their evolution; use of support measures during studies, job search, and employment; participation in associations and social life; daily life and time constraints).
+A national survey of students who have received accommodations due to a disability or health issue is currently being funded by AGEFIPH.
+Through numerous partnerships established with university support services for students with disabilities, the goal is to gather detailed accounts examining various aspects of individual life trajectories (disabilities and their progression; use of support services during studies, job searches, and employment; community and social engagement; daily life and time constraints).

 More informationhere.